Services and Supports

 Healthy Living and Fitness

 Many of our students have expressed interest in extracurricular activities, but we know that it can be a challenge to find appropriate opportunities.
-Each quarter, the students at Frost get to choose two clubs to join from a wide range of options, including photography, cooking, sports, and video games.
+Each quarter, the students get to choose two clubs to join from a wide range of options, including photography, cooking, sports, and video games.

-Additionally, we have our own volleyball and softball teams at Frost.
+Additionally, we have our own volleyball and softball teams.
 These teams practice and play against other non-public schools.
 For those that do not play on the teams, there are plenty of opportunities for exercise during our intramural basketball games, exciting kickball games, and four square.
-Additionally, many of our students enjoy our rock climbing wall, conveniently located in our multipurpose room.
+Many of our students also enjoy our rock climbing wall, conveniently located in our multipurpose room.
 Not only do these physical activities encourage the development of motor skills, they also help students develop self-esteem, confidence, and relationship building skills.
 We have a playground that accommodates everyone, and our students venture outside whenever the weather permits.
 In addition to traditional physical exercise, many of our students receive occupational therapy from our trained therapist.
 You can often see our students riding scooters, bicycles, or wagons throughout the hallways as well.

 Therapeutic Supports and Services